 A colourful tandem bicycle display in Edam Netherlands

 Take a trip to Broek in Waterland

 Nestled in the Waterland and Zaan region of North Holland, Broek in Waterland is a peaceful and charming village with lovely wooden houses.
 Whether you are a nature lover or someone who appreciates history, Broek in Waterland will not disappoint.

 Naturally blessed with heart-warming scenic beauty, this picturesque village is considered to be a sight for sore eyes.
 Known for its cleanliness and old-Dutch feel, the village is popular with travellers, especially from in and around Amsterdam as well as other parts of the world.

 Best explored on foot or on guided walking tours, tourists can also choose to discover the many hidden treasures of this small village while cycling or driving.
 Interestingly, many of the buildings in this village are counted as National Monuments.
 Some famous landmarks here include the Saint Nicholas church and The Famous House.

-For those who are interested in other forms of recreation, there are numerous opportunities for camping, electric boat rides, and canoeing.
-And if you’re in the mood for a little snack, do stop at the quaint food places.
+For those who are interested in other forms of recreation, there are numerous activities like camping, electric boat rides, and canoeing.
+As well as quaint food places, if you’re in the mood for a little snack.

 The closest international airport is Amsterdam Airport Schiphol and then it is a quick train ride into central Amsterdam.
 Edam is 40mins from Amsterdam and will cost you €4.30 one way on a bus.